This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Muscle weakness and atrophy

-If your child is diagnosed with Klumpke palsy, you should be given all the options for treatments.
+There are several treatment options for Klumpke’s Palsy.
 Most cases are caused by stretch injury, and they usually resolve in the first six months.
 For these milder cases, your doctor will likely recommend you begin with non-surgical interventions.

 Newborns can typically begin gentle massage and physical therapy right away.
 Exercises help improve range of motion, reduce pain, and encourage healing in the nerves.
 A therapist may also recommend splints to hold the hand, wrist, or arm in proper alignment.